yugabyte/aws-cloudformation/README.md

     ```
     $ aws cloudformation describe-stacks --stack-name <your-stack-name>
     ```
-    In output you will get the VPC id and YugaByte DB admin URL.
+    In output you will get the VPC id and YugabyteDB admin URL.

 ## Deploying From AWS console
   - Clone this repo.